Huyen196/UK-Tourism/README.md

 ![image](https://github.com/user-attachments/assets/92fa8969-47b5-40e9-89c4-fa97cfed13a1)

 The graphs give the information about the number of round-trip of oversea residents (travel to UK) and UK rersidents (travel to another countries) in 6 years from 2018 to 2023.
 2018 and 2019 are two years which have the highest number of visits (respectively 91M and 93M).

+Clearly,the the visits of UK residents to another conuntries were higher and more than 2 times as the oversea residents .
+In 2019, the number increased slightly and reached a peak at 93 million visits.
+However, in next 2 years (2020 and 2021), because of effecting Covid-19 pademic and shut down policy, it was drecrease dramatically for both of them (UK residents dropped from 93M to 14M and oversea residents falled from 41M to 7M in 2020).
+After Covid-19, the situation has changed.
+Until 2023, the numeber of visits increased sharply and nearly with the number of visits in 2019.

+In the second graph, it is clearly to see that the total visits of UK residents and oversea residents in each quater.

 ![image](https://github.com/user-attachments/assets/3b27e4a0-579a-4189-a1a4-3faf9cce8e3d)